 - a.
 Four Preliminary Rounds will be held. - b.
-Barring any unforeseen circumstances, each team will argue in each Preliminary Round.
+Barring any unforeseen circumstances, each team will argue in each Preliminary Round. - c.

-- c.
 Each team will argue on- and off-memorial at least once in the Preliminary Rounds.
-This means that each team will represent the Applicant at least once during the Preliminary Rounds and will represent the Respondent at least once during the Preliminary Rounds. - d.
-During the first and second Preliminary Rounds, teams will be power-protected based on memorial score (higher memorial scores compete against lower memorial scores. - e.
+This means that each team will represent the Applicant at least once during the Preliminary Rounds and will represent the Respondent at least once during the Preliminary Rounds.

+- d.
+During the first and second Preliminary Rounds, teams will be power-protected based on memorial score (higher memorial scores compete against lower memorial scores). - e.
 During the third and fourth Preliminary Rounds, teams will be power-matched based on their record in the first two or three Preliminary Rounds, respectively (highest-ranking team competes against second highest-ranking team, etc.).
 The Competition Committee may alter the power-matched rankings so that teams will not compete against any team more than once during the Preliminary Rounds. - f.
-The schedules for the first two Preliminary Rounds will be available at the orientation meeting on Thursday, April 11.
+The schedules for the first two Preliminary Rounds will be available at the orientation meeting on Thursday, April 10.
 Since the third and fourth Preliminary Rounds are power-matched (see Rule G(1)(e) above), the schedule for the third and fourth Preliminary Rounds will be announced after the completion of the second Preliminary Round or the third Preliminary Round, respectively. - g.
 Each team will be scored on a combination of its average memorial score and average oral score (one-third memorial and two-thirds oral). - h.
-Each team's score will be compared to its opponent's score in that round, and the differential determined. - i.
-The teams with the best won-lost records will advance to the Quarterfinal Rounds. - j.
+Each team's score will be compared to its opponent's score in that round, and the differential determined. - The teams with the best won-lost records will advance to the Quarterfinal Rounds. - j.
 In the event of a tie in won-lost records, the team winning the highest percentage of judges' ballots during the four Preliminary Rounds will advance. - k.
-If a tie occurs on the percentage of ballots won, the team with the highest positive point differential over its opponents during the four Preliminary Rounds will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another.
+If a tie occurs on ballots, the team with the higher memorial score will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another.